candelarioavalos/FEMentor01/README.md

 - [w3schools.com](https://www.w3schools.com/) - This is the page where I have learned the most, they have a lot of easy to learn tutorials for web development and a lot of examples for every topic and language.
 I will keep studying at w3schools for a while, it is so exciting!
 Every time I need to see a code example, I search here first!

 - [stackoverflow.com](https://stackoverflow.com/) - This is definitely a must while coding, I google everything I have a question abut all the time, and stackoverflow is always one of the options with the possible answer.
-For example, the image div was getting higher than the image itself, and it didn't look nice, I googled for a tip, and I found in stackoverflow that the best way to avoid that, was to set the display property for the image as block, and that really helped me fix that, I know it is smething easy and basic, but really a headache for a beginner!
+For example, the image div was getting higher than the image itself, and it didn't look nice, I googled for a tip, and I found in stackoverflow that the best way to avoid that, was to set the display property for the image as block, and that really helped me fixing the problem, I know it is something easy and basic, but really a headache for a beginner!

 ## Author